Public Skating FAQs

 Are the outdoor fire pits open?
 Are there outdoor heaters by the rink?

 Yes, both the outdoor fire pits and portable gas heaters will be available for your added comfort.

 Do you have season passes available?

-Pavilion season passes are available for the frequent skater.
-The pass is good until the end of the season in early April.
+Pavilion ice season passes are available for the frequent ice skater.
+The pass is good until the end of the ice season in early April.

 Can I bring a large group to skate?

 Sorry, large groups such as clubs, organizations and schools are not welcome at this time.
-Groups are limited to six people and two households.
+Groups are limited during the pandemic.